eddiezane/hook/README.md

 # Installation

-Until there are binaries built you can install Captain Hook into your `$GOPATH/bin`
+Until there are binaries built you can install Hook into your `$GOPATH/bin`

 ```
-go get -u github.com/eddiezane/captain-hook
+go get -u github.com/eddiezane/hook
 ```

 # Usage